Notice: This is not legal advice. If need legal advice, seek out an attorney.

 - Ask your neighboring property owner to be vigilant and inform if any kind of suspicious activity is happening.

-- Post “No Trespassing or Squatting” signs on the property, especially if it’s currently vacant.
+- Post “No Trespassing ” signs on the property, especially if it’s currently vacant.

 - Serve written notice as soon as you notice that squatters are present on your property.